r3dark/bank-application/README.md

-the bank account of customer for eg. deposit money, withdraw money, view transaction history, view mini statement (last 10 transactions) and many more... all in real time.
+the bank account of customer for eg. deposit money, withdraw money, view transaction history, view mini statement (last 10 transactions) etc... all in real time.

 ## Getting started
 These instructions will get you a copy of